amdharness/amdharness-app/README.md

 contribute your fixes to external module and also merging external module updates back to application.

 To initialize the external module in application( replace lib/dojotoolkit.org/dojo with your org/module as folder path and your git link with revision ):

 $cd amdharness-app

 	make an "dojo" alias name for remote repo for brevity
 $ git remote add -t 1.9 dojo https://github.com/dojo/dojo.git
+$ git fetch dojo

-$ git subtree add -P=lib/dojotoolkit.org/dojo dojo/1.9 --squash
+$ git subtree add -P lib/dojotoolkit.org/dojo dojo/1.9 --squash

 you could use "master" instead of 1.9 branch to use the latest.
 It is advisable only when planning to change the module and contribute it back.